 - the foot traffic on the street

 All of these factors will maximize your coffee shop business potential.
 Bear in mind that you may either rent a place that needs to be thoroughly renovated or find one that has already been used as a coffee shop in the past.
 These options will vary in costs, but with the latter, there is a high possibility of getting your hands on some equipment, such as an espresso machine or a coffee roaster.
+You may want to check jura coffee machine reviews and see why this will make a great coffee maker for your shop.

 Dealing With Paperwork